ay-ay-vasilev/SDL2Game/README.md

 - Add a sword attack.
 	* DONE Add an attack animation
 	* DONE Add a HitboxComponent
-	* ALMOST DONE (action left) Add signals to attack animations (start signal, hit signal, end signal)
+	* DONE Add signals to attack animations (start signal, hit signal, end signal)
-	* Add a WeaponCollider and SwordSlashComponent
+	* Add a WeaponCollider (with blue color) and MeleeSlashComponent

 - Add a simple AI system.
 - Add a simple health system.